hashed-io/Grants-Program/Afloat-Payments.md

 #### Phase 2 - Create a functional API and service for:
 9. Burning tokens when a user makes a withdrawal.
+10. Set up Indexer service
-10. Enable the mapped assets pallet indexing process to transfer funds between users when a transfer of tokens is made on the pallet.
+11. Enable the mapped assets pallet indexing process to transfer funds between users when a transfer of tokens is made on the pallet.

 ## Ecosystem Fit